Old Cleeve: Religious sites

 Binham Farmhouse was built in the 15th century as the grange to the abbey.

 Chapel Cleeve Manor, which dates from 1452, is the remains of a pilgrim's hospice attached to the chapel, which was enlarged as a country house, has been a hotel and is now a private house.

+Freedom of the Parish

+The following people and military units have received the Freedom of the Parish of Old Cleeve.